Harinze/maliroso-task/README.md

 ## API Documentation
 API documentation is available in API Blueprint format.
-You can view the documentation by opening the api-documentation.md file.
+You can view the documentation by opening the api-documentation.html file in your browser.
+To generate the documentation, follow the instructions in the API Blueprint file.

 ## Endpoints
 Create a Product: POST /products